qwc-services/qwc-services.github.io/src/topics/Interfacing.md

 # Interfacing with other applications

-QWC2 offers a number of options to interface it with other applications.
+QWC offers a number of options to interface it with other applications.

 ## URL parameters <a name="url-parameters"></a>

-The following parameters can appear in the URL of the QWC2 application:
+The following parameters can appear in the URL of the QWC application:

 - `t`: The active theme
 - `l`: The layers in the map, see below.